multipaths/DiffuPy/docs/source/diffusion.rst

 Diffusion
 =========
-The methods in this modules manage the treatment of the different score diffusion methods applied of/from an path set of labels/scores of/on a certain network (as a graph format or a graph kernel matrix stemming from a graph).
+The methods in this modules manage the treatment of the different score diffusion methods applied to/from a path set of labels/scores of/on a certain network (as a graph format or a graph kernel matrix stemming from a graph).

 Diffusion methods procedures provided in this package differ on: